Home Loan Interest Rates 2022_CollapisbleBanner_WC

 Which of the two is better depends on market conditions.
 Typically, a fixed rate of interest benefits you when the interest rates are on an upward trend, and a floating rate of interest benefits you when the interest rates are on a downward trend.

-A ‘floating’ rate of interest refers to a rate that depends on the repo rate, which is an RBI benchmark.
-In other words, it increases or decreases in tandem with the repo rate.
-Under favourable market conditions, a reduced rate will lower the interest amount payable.
-At present, the repo rate is at an all-time low, which makes floating interest rate the more attractive option.
+A ‘floating’ rate of interest refers to a rate that varies over time.
+It is linked to a lender's internal benchmark or an external benchmark, such as the RBI repo rate.
+In other words, the interest rate increases or decreases in tandem with the linked benchmark rate.
+Thus, under favourable market conditions, a reduced benchmark rate will lower the interest amount payable.

-But before you choose one of the two, use a home loan interest calculator to assess the difference in the total amount payable with a fixed rate versus a floating rate to make an informed decision.
+Before you choose an interest rate type, use a Home Loan Interest Calculator to assess the difference in the total amount payable with a fixed rate versus a floating rate to make an informed decision.

-When applying for a home loan with us, applicants are required to pay a processing fee of up to 6% of the total loan amount.
-Bajaj Housing Finance keeps its home loan processing fees nominal and affordable, ensuring minimum strain on the borrower’s finances when availing the advance.
+When applying for a Home Loan with us, applicants are required to pay a processing fee of up to 7% of the total loan amount.
+Bajaj Housing Finance keeps its Home Loan processing fees nominal and affordable, ensuring minimum strain on the borrower’s finances when availing of the advance

 In simple words, the interest rate depends on your credibility as a borrower, market conditions, and of course, the property in question.
 Below is a more detailed explanation for each of these.